Henna Drills before Henna Thrills

-When you finish this class you know exactly how each individual element that exist in Moroccan henna style is supposed to be drawn.
+When you finish this class you know exactly how each individual element that exists in Moroccan henna style is supposed to be drawn.
 You can execute them, according to the way of the neqachet in Morocco and by doing so you maintain their distinctive look.

-How you will feel after this class
+How will you feel after this class?

-Practise doesn’t necessarily makes perfect but it definitely makes progress.
+Practise doesn’t necessarily make perfect but it definitely makes progress.
 By fulfilling all the drill exercises you can look back and see your progress.
 You will feel so much more confident when you see where you’re coming from and what you have achieved so far!

 How to make the most of your practise?